ExaScience/ptra/README.md

 for example be used in the patient filter (`--pfilters`) option (`eoi+ | eoi-`) to remove all diagnoses before/after the event of interest.
 Is also used in the metrics that are generated for the clusters, e.g. to annotate the average age of patients at the time of the event of interest.

+* `--actFile file`

+A file containing WHO ACT codes, mapping a unique ACT ID to description.
+ACT codes may be registered in a similar way as diagnoses and are included as events in trajectory building.

 ## TriNetX Use Case
 ### Name